Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 Essential Fat (Your Body Needs This):

-- Women: 10-13% of total weight (for reproductive health, hormone balance)
+- Women: around 10-13% of total weight (for reproductive health, hormone balance)

-- Men: 2-5% of total weight (for organ protection, nerve function)
+- Men: around 2-5% of total weight (for organ protection, nerve function)

-- Function: Protects organs, maintains hormone production, supports brain health
+- Function: Protects organs, supports hormone production and brain health

 Storage Fat (Energy Reserve):

-- Subcutaneous: Under your skin - less metabolically active
+- Subcutaneous: Under your skin — the fat you can pinch

-- Visceral: Around organs - more dangerous, increases health risks
+- Visceral: Around internal organs — linked to higher health risk when in excess

 - Function: Energy storage, insulation, cushioning

-To understand how your body uses energy from fat, check our BMR Calculator for metabolic rate insights.
+To understand how your body uses energy, check our BMR Calculator for metabolic rate insights.

 Healthy Body Fat Percentage Ranges